meilisearch/firestore-meilisearch/PREINSTALL.md

 #### Data import format

 Documents indexed in Meilisearch must have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
-The extension will use Firestone's default field: `Document ID` for this purpose. `Document ID` will be renamed  to`_firestore_id` to be used as the [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
+The extension will use Firestore's default field: `Document ID` for this purpose. `Document ID` will be renamed  to`_firestore_id` to be used as the [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
 If your documents  have another field containing the string `id`, it will not be set as the primary key.

 **Important:**  If your documents contain a field called `_firestore_id`, it will be ignored.